thirtytwobits/nanaimo/docs/guide.rst

     A quick note on "instruments" which is another taxonomic term found in Nanaimo.
 A Nanaimo instrument is simply a flavor of Fixture that either manipulates or measures a test subject.
-    Like the :abbr:`UTM (Universal Testing Machine)` in :numref:`figure {number} <figure-utm>`, instrument fixtures sometimes need other fixtures which is why Nanaimo :class:`Fixtures <nanaimo.fixtures.Fixture>` are composable.
+    Like the :abbr:`UTM (Universal Testing Machine)` in :numref:`figure {number} <figure-utm>`, instruments sometimes need other fixtures which is why Nanaimo :class:`Fixtures <nanaimo.fixtures.Fixture>` are composable.